omotara100/mitre-attack-threat-mapping/threat-hunting/T1018-remote-system-discovery.md

 ---

 ## Hypothesis
-An attacker may use ping sweeps to identify reachable hosts before further scanning.
+An attacker may be identifying live hosts within the network using ICMP or host discovery scans.

 ---

 ## Data Sources
-- Windows Firewall ICMP logs
+- Windows Firewall Logs (ICMP)
+- Sysmon Event ID 3
 - Network telemetry
-- IDS / ICMP alerts
+- SIEM logs

 ---